Highlights

 Day 11: Day Trip to Sintra, Cascais & Estoril

 After breakfast, meet your driver for today's adventure in Sintra.
 Located just half an hour east of the city, this resort town in the Sintra Mountains is known for its forested hills, upscale villas, and Moorish palaces.
 Start with a visit to the Palacio Nacional da Pena (Pena Palace).
-This 19th-century Romanticist castle mixes Moorish and Portuguese late-Gothic architectural styles with distinct features like gargoyles, ornate battlements, and colorful terraces.
+This 19th-century romanticist castle mixes Moorish and Portuguese late-Gothic architectural styles with distinct features like gargoyles, ornate battlements, and colorful terraces.

-After touring the palace you'll have a break for lunch, at which point you can also stroll through the historic village of Sintra and do some shopping and/or sightseeing.
+After touring the palace, you'll have a break for lunch, at which point you can also stroll through the historic village of Sintra and do some shopping and sightseeing.
 Then it's off to Sintra Cascais Natural Park.
 Some can't-miss locales in this area include the dramatic coastal cliffs of the Cabo de Roca, the wide and inviting Guincho Beach (a popular surf spot), and the glamorous towns of Cascais and Estoril.
 After a day of sightseeing, you'll return to Lisbon for the evening.

 Day 12: Explore Lisbon's Surroundings: Sesimbra, Óbidos & Arrábida Natural Park